 Master of Science in Business Analytics

-Designed for college graduates, this high-quality, hands-on, comprehensive interdisciplinary Master of Science in Business Analytics program provides individuals with the knowledge, tools, and skills to analyze data to make effective business decisions.
+Designed for college graduates with a statistics/quantitative background, such as engineering, science, computer science, economics and/or business, this high-quality, hands-on, comprehensive interdisciplinary Master of Science in Business Analytics program provides individuals with the knowledge, tools, and skills to analyze data to make effective business decisions.
 In addition, the program empowers students with soft skills needed to manage business analytics projects including problem-framing, teamwork, project management and communication.
-Courses are taken in person as part of a small cohort format comprising up to 20 students.
-(No online courses are available at this time.)
-Classes meet primarily at the LMU Playa Vista Campus.
+Courses are held in a face-to-face format in small cohorts of approximately 25 students and are held primarily during the day or early evening at the LMU Playa Vista Campus.

-The Master of Science in Business Analytics requires 30 - 36 credit hours across three semesters, starting in the fall semester and ending with the capstone project in the summer.
+The Master of Science in Business Analytics requires 30 - 36 credit hours across three semesters, starting in the fall semester and ending the following August.
+All academic requirements must be completed in residence.
+Business work experience is not required for this program.
 The curriculum consists of eight required courses, two electives, a capstone project and two capstone preparatory mini-courses.
-Students with approval from the program director may waive up to six credit hours depending on previous business related course work at the undergraduate level, thus requiring a minimum of 30 credit hours.
+Students with approval from the program director may waive up to six credit hours, associated with the two required business foundation core courses, depending on previous business related course work at the undergraduate level.

 The capstone project is an experiential learning assignment built around student teams providing business analytics solutions to real businesses under the guidance of on-site corporate managers and faculty members.
 The project may cover a wide range of industries in the Los Angeles area, with a focus on the Silicon Beach community, including retail, technology, manufacturing, banking, healthcare, nonprofit and hospitality.